Predicting Human Perceptions of Robot Performance During Navigation Tasks: Findings

 Each of the data samples was annotated by 10 unique people in each condition.
-The annotators were instructed to predict how the participant who controlled the avatar to follow the robot perceived the robot's performance.
+The annotators were instructed to predict how the participant who controlled the avatar that followed the robot perceived the robot's performance.
+The samples they annotated were presented in random order.
 Each annotator was paid US\$7.5 for approximately $30$ min of annotation time.
 To encourage high-quality annotations, we also gave them a bonus of US\$0.125 for each correct prediction that they made.

 \textbf{Annotators:} We recruited a total of 100 annotators.
-Thirty-two of them identified as female, 61 as male, and 7 as non-binary or third gender.
-Ages ranged from 18 to 76 years old.
-Annotators indicated similar familiarity with robots (M = 4.13, SE = 0.14) as the data collection participants, though the annotators were slightly more familiar with VR (M = 4.07, SE = 0.17).
+Thirty-five of them identified as female, 60 as male, and 5 as non-binary or third gender.
+Ages ranged from 18 to 75 years old.
+Annotators indicated similar familiarity with robots (M = 4.12, SE = 0.14) as the data collection participants, though the annotators were slightly more familiar with VR (M = 4.50, SE = 0.16). \track{See the Appendix for details on annotator reliability.}

 \textbf{Results:} We used linear mixed models estimated with REstricted Maximum Likelihood (REML)~\cite{patterson1975maximum,stroup2012generalized} to analyze errors in the predictions for each performance dimension.
-Our independent variables were Before/After Robot Behavior Change (\textit{Before}, \textit{After}) and Annotation Condition (\textit{Facial-Only}, \textit{Nav.-Only}, \textit{Nav.$+$Facial}).
+Our independent variables were Before/After Robot Behavior Change (\textit{Before}, \textit{After}) and Annotation Condition (\textit{Facial-Only}, \textit{Nav.-Only}, \textit{Nav.+Facial}).
 Also, we considered Annotator ID as a random effect because annotators provided predictions for multiple data samples.
 Our dependent variables were the absolute error between an annotator's prediction and the performance rating in our \textsc{SEAN TOGETHER} Dataset.